Skip to content

 load_subject_nifti_ti_toolbox(subject_id: str, simulation_name: str, nifti_file_pattern: str = 'grey_{simulation_name}_TI_MNI_MNI_TI_max.nii.gz', dtype=float32) -> tuple[ndarray, Nifti1Image, str]

-Load a NIfTI file from TI-Toolbox BIDS structure
+Load a single subject's NIfTI file from TI-Toolbox BIDS structure.

 Source code in tit/stats/nifti.py